 The new bridge will be twin 3,120-foot-long bridges.
 The bridge will be a multi-span structure of five weathering steel plate girders spans over the Missouri River and 10 pre-stressed concrete girder approach spans over the Overton Bottoms.

 What is going to happen to the current Rocheport Bridge after the new one is built?

-The new Rocheport Bridge will be a twin bridge structure that will allow both bridges to accommodate two lanes of traffic in each direction.
+The new Rocheport Bridge will be a twin bridge structure that will allow both bridges to accommodate three lanes of traffic in each direction.
 The first bridge, the westbound lanes of the final configuration, will be constructed to the north of the existing bridge.
 All traffic will be moved from the existing bridge onto the newly constructed bridge, temporarily striped for two 12’ lanes in the east and westbound directions until the second bridge is complete.
 The existing bridge will be demolished and the second bridge, eastbound lanes, will be constructed in its place.

 What is the timeline for the new bridge?

 The North Structure of the new bridge (West Bound Lanes) is scheduled to be complete in spring 2023.
 All traffic will be moved to this new bridge in late spring 2023.
 The second bridge is scheduled to be complete and open to traffic by December 31, 2024.